-bounded by 23rd Street and Missouri Street to the east, 25th Street to the east, 25th Street to the east, 25th Street to the west, confirming the Development Agree-ment's compliance with, or waiving certain provisions of, Administrative Code, Chapters 14B, 29, and 56, approving the use of impact fees and exactions for improvements and other community benefits, as set forth in the Development Agreement, and waiving any conflicting fee provisions in Planning Code, Article 4, raitfying past actions taken in connection with the Development Agreement, authorizing further actions taken consistent with this Ordinance; making findings under the California Environmental Quality Act, and making findings of conformity with the General Plan, and with the General Plan, and with the General Plan, and with the General Code, Section 101.
-1(b).
-In accordance with Adminis-trative Code, Section 67.
-The matters may submit written comments to the City prior to the time the hearings on these matters, and shall be brough to the time the Board, City Hall, 1 Dr. Canton B, Goodlar, Plao, and shall be brough the Badressed to Angela Calvillo, Clerk of the Board, City Hall, 1 Dr. Cartton B, Goodlar, Place and shall be brough the addressed to Angela Calvillo, Clerk of the Board, City Hall, 1 Dr. Cartton B, Goodlar Plaor, and shall be brough these matters are available in the Office of the Clerk of the Board, Agenda information relating to these matters will be available for public review on Friday, Friday, January 6, 2017. - Angela Calvillo, Clerk of the Board.
+bounded by 23rd Street and Missouri Street to the north, Texas Street to the east, 25th Street and 25th Street to the south, and Wisconsin Street to the south, and Wisconsin Street to the west, confirming the Development Agreement's compliance with, or walving certain provisions of, Administrative Code, Chapters 148, 29, and 55; approving the use of impact fees and exactions for improvements and exactions for improvements and chier community benefits, as set forth in the Development Agreement, and walving any conflicting fee provisions in Planning Code, Article 4; ratifying past actions taken in connection with the Development Agreement, authorizing further actions taken consistent with this Ordinance; making findings of conformity with the General Plan, and with the eight priority policies of Planning Code, Section 101.1(b).
+In accordance with Administrative Code, Section 167.7-1, persons who are unable to attend the hearings on these matters may submit witten comments to the City prior to the time the hearings begin.
+These comments will be made part of the official public record in these matters, and shall be brought to the attention of the members of the Committee.
+Written comments will be addressed to Angela Calvillo, Clerk of the Board, Clerk of the Board, Agenda information relating to these matters will be available for public review on Friday, Friday, January 6, 2017. - Angela Calvillo, Clerk of the Board.